SerenityOS/serenity/Meta/BuildInstructions.md

     make
     sudo make install

-## Serenity LibC (part 1):
+## Serenity LibC and LibM headers:

 Before we can build GCC, we need to put the Serenity LibC headers where GCC can find them.
 So go into serenity/LibC/ and install them:

     ./install.sh

+Then do the same in serenity/LibM/:

+    ./install.sh

-Don't worry about any error messages from the above command.
+Don't worry about any error messages from the above commands.
 We only care about copying the headers to the right place at this time.

 ## GCC (part 1):